seewoo5/seewoo5.github.io/_posts/2023-06-29-low-rank-gspin.md

 layout: posts
 title:  "Exceptional isomorphisms for low-rank general spin groups"
 date:   2023-06-29
-header-includes:
-   - \usepackage{tikz}
-   - \usetikzlibrary{shapes.geometric,arrows}
 categories: jekyll update
 tags: math
 ---

 In this post, we define general spin groups via Clifford algebra and give exceptional isomorphisms with other groups for low rank cases.
-This post is based on the chapter 2 of M. Emory's "On the global Gan-Gross-Prasad conjecture for general spin groups", and T. Y. Lam's "Introduction to Quadratic Forms over Fields", but with a bit of more details.
+Main references are the chapter 2 of M. Emory's "On the global Gan-Gross-Prasad conjecture for general spin groups", and T. Y. Lam's "Introduction to Quadratic Forms over Fields", but with a bit of more details.

 ## Clifford algebra and general spin groups